kwea123/ngp_pl/README.md

 # ngp_pl
-Instant-ngp in pytorch+cuda trained with pytorch-lightning (with only few lines of code and clear comments)
+Instant-ngp in pytorch+cuda trained with pytorch-lightning (**high quality with high speed**).
+I hope this repo can facilitate future research, and am grateful if you can share it (and a citation is highly appreciated)!

 *  [Official CUDA implementation](https://github.com/NVlabs/instant-ngp/tree/master)
 *  [torch-ngp](https://github.com/ashawkey/torch-ngp) another pytorch implementation that I highly referenced.